A Radio Source Coincident with the Superluminous Supernova PTF10hgi: Evidence for a Central Engine and an Analogue of the Repeating FRB121102?: Origin of the Radio Emission

 We therefore conclude that the model of a central engine driven nebula is fully consistent with the observations, both in terms of the free-free transparency timescale and in terms of explaining the source luminosity and SED with a reasonable range of parameters.

 This model can be further tested in several ways.
 First, additional observations covering frequencies of $1-40$ GHz will establish the shape of the SED and the location of $\nu_{\rm ssa}$; this is the only model that can account for a self-absorbed SED at $\gtrsim {\rm few}$ GHz.
 Second, continued temporal coverage will determine whether the source is rapidly fading or rising, both of which are in contrast to the expectations of an off-axis jet (Figure~\ref{fig:nebula}).
 Third, the predicted angular size of the nebula is $\sim 10$ $\mu$as, and therefore strong refractive scintillation with a flux density modulation of tens of percent is expected.
 This is in direct contrast to an off-axis jet, with an angular size of $\sim{\rm mas}$ for which no scintillation is expected.
+A modest time investment of several hours of High Sensitivity Array VLBI observations would be sufficient to detect a point source at the $5 \sigma$ level.
+Conversely, marginally resolved emission would point to the presence of an off-axis jet with an inferred angular size of $\sim$ mas.